davatorium/rofi/doc/rofi-theme.5.markdown

 * Format: `@{PROPERTY NAME}`

 A reference can point to another reference.
-Currently the maximum number of redirects is 20.
+Currently, the maximum number of redirects is 20.
 A property always refers to another property.
-It cannot be used for a subpart of the property. e.g. this is not valid:
+It cannot be used for a subpart of the property.
+For example, this is not valid:

 ```
 highlight: bold @pink;